outdreamer/build-a-cure-1/docs/problem_solving_matching.md

       - finding of optimal solution trajectory (or set of solution trajectories)

   VII.
-Modeling gaps in Problem Space System as Solutions
+Modeling gaps in Problem Space Systems as Solutions

     1. posit the existence & structure of missing objects (like variables, rules, types, intents) by inferring missing objects implied by structures

       - examples:
         - a square or any shape with symmetries around a central axis implies the existence of a central point

+    2. use core functions & attributes of structural mechanics (simplest, fewest, most similar structures) to determine the missing object in the openings created by variance

+    - this differs from vectorizing variables & other objects, as well as problem space dimension reduction as a way to frame solutions, in that it models solutions as objects to find in an opening created by variance